Marker Logo

 this page online

+Topics.
 This historical marker is listed in these topic lists: ArchitectureIndustry & CommerceSettlements & Settlers.
 A significant historical date for this entry is May 28, 1947.

 Location.
 39° 20.47′ N, 80° 1.255′ W. Marker is in Grafton, West Virginia, in Taylor County.
-Marker is on West Main Street (U.S. 119) just east of Latrobe Street, on the right when traveling east.
+It is on West Main Street (U.S. 119) just east of Latrobe Street, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 70 West Main Street, Grafton WV 26354, United States of America.
 Touch for directions.

 Brinkman Block image.
 Click for full size.

-Photographed By Bradley Owen, June 21, 2021
+Photographed by Bradley Owen, June 21, 2021

 2. Brinkman Block

 Credits.
 This page was last revised on July 26, 2021.
 It was originally submitted on July 26, 2021, by Bradley Owen of Morgantown, West Virginia.
-This page has been viewed 181 times since then and 18 times this year.
+This page has been viewed 881 times since then and 29 times this year.
 Photos: 1, 2. submitted on July 26, 2021, by Bradley Owen of Morgantown, West Virginia. • Devry Becker Jones was the editor who published this page.

 m=178024